 "With a bachelor's degree in political science, I learned how to fix problems in the world and come up with solutions, with no knowledge of how to implement them.
 Seton Hall's M.P.A. program has been the perfect bridge to connect theory with the pragmatic implementation I needed.
 It's the M.P.A. for those who want to change the world."Joseph Riccardelli, M.P.A.
 Student

 Classes emphasize managerial and analytical skills, along with ethical and professional values.
 In each course, you’ll find small class sizes and a close-knit graduate student community.
-Our faculty offer internationally recognized research and teaching programs and bring their diverse skills and experiences to every classroom.
+Our faculty are leaders who practice what they teach, including the current and previous presidents of the Nonprofit Academic Centers Council (NACC) and the former president of ARNOVA, a leading national authority on nonprofit management education research.
+They offer internationally recognized research and teaching programs and bring their diverse skills and experiences to every classroom.

 The faculty of the Department of Political Science and Public Administration are experts in the fields of politics and nonprofit organizations and have conducted voluminous research on various topics in the field, including, among many others, Church-State relations, nonprofit organization management, and maternal and child health.
 In just the past year, the faculty have published three books and presented papers at 14 conferences throughout the country.
-Our professors are also among the foremost sources for political analysis in the tristate area and recently have made more than 100 media appearances to discuss various political issues.
+Our professors are also among the foremost sources for political analysis in the tri-state area and recently have made more than 100 media appearances to discuss various political issues.